 Investment Guidelines and Investment Policy Statement

-Our guidelines on investment and investment policy statement are currently under review and will be published once they have received board approval.
-The guidelines and our ongoing investment practice are reviewed regularly.
+Our guidelines and our ongoing investment practice are reviewed regularly.
 We are continuously seeking to raise the ethical standards of our investments, although we recognise that this may reduce our grant-giving capabilities.

 We seek to invest our resources responsibly in ways that either promote our values and mission or at the very least do not contradict or undermine them.
 We are aware that we should spend a comparable amount of our time and effort on our investment strategy and practice as we do on our grant making.